 Again, as this is a matter of opinion, we’ll leave the decision of pro or con up to you.

 With performance, we are looking at reliability as well as speed.

 cPanel has cut back on how much memory is used, freeing things up to let their pages load faster.
 Account creation and management tasks are also significantly faster.

 Plesk overall is slower to load especially in the account creation and management areas.

 In this case, we’d say that cPanel wins on performance and speed.

 When it comes to cPanel versus Plesk, both systems have negatives and positives.
 Some of these features, such as interface, are purely objective, such as operating system availability is really something you need to decide for yourself.
 We hope that this has put things into perspective so that you can make the best decision about your web hosting control panel.

 InMotion Hosting is a Linux hosting provider, meaning that we proudly use cPanel to power websites around the world.
 Want power and speed for your website?
-Consider InMotion’s Shared Business Hosting.
+Consider InMotion’s cPanel Hosting plans.